desertwitch/zipfuse/README.md

 ./zipfuse --help
 ```

-Running `make all` produces two binaries: a `zipfuse` binary for the filesystem,
+Running `make all` produces two binaries:
+- `zipfuse` - binary of the FUSE filesystem
-and a `mount.zipfuse` binary for the FUSE mount helper.
-The latter is only needed
+- `mount.zipfuse` - binary of the FUSE mount helper

-for `mount(8)`/`/etc/fstab` mounting of the filesystem (read more further below).
+The latter is needed only for `mount(8)` or `/etc/fstab` mounting.

 The [examples](./examples) folder contains possible integration examples.
 Pre-compiled static binaries are planned to be offered starting v1.0.0.